 When will the Birmingham Westside Extension open to the public?

 The Birmingham Westside Extension will open in multiple phases.
-It is expected that trams will operate to Centenary Square by 2019/2020 and to Edgbaston by 2021/2022.
+It is expected that trams will operate to Centenary Square by late 2019 and to Edgbaston by 2021.

 How does this extension connect to the tram currently running through Birmingham city centre?